nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ What is the CVE number to exploit this file server? ]

-Doing a basic google search for the version number of Rejetto gives us the following [exploit](https://www.exploit-db.com/exploits/39161) on exploitdb:
+From the webpage, we also see that the version of Rejetto being used is **2.3**.
+Doing a basic google search for this version, we can find the following [exploit](https://www.exploit-db.com/exploits/39161) on exploitdb:

 ![screenshot6](../assets/images/steel_mountain/screenshot6.png)

 The CVE for the exploit is: **2014-6287**

+---

 *I did not want to just use the exploit blindly, and wanted to at least have a bit of understanding of how it works.
 Doing some research, I found out that the exploit works by making use of an issue due to poor regex in the file **ParserLib.pas**:*